 So maybe what you could say to law enforcement is true.
 It is not necessary (in fact it goes against your rights under our laws and it is absolutely not helpful to you.)
 So Shut the F*@k Up!

-Now that you know to Shut the F*@k Up! you might wonder are you going to get away with DUI, domestic assault, simple possession and/or paraphernalia, Violations of Probation, murder or any other crime you might be accused of in Franklin or Nashville, Tennessee.
+Now that you know to Shut the F*@k Up! you might wonder are you going to get away with DUI, domestic assault, simple possession and/or paraphernalia, Violations of Probation, murder or any other crime you might be accused of in Tennessee.

 Not talking doesn’t give you a free pass.
 It keeps the burden on the State to prove beyond a reasonable doubt that you were the person that commited the crime you’re accused of.

-Help yourself by always remembering to Shut the F*@k Up if you’re talking to law enforcement and even when talking to others and the communication isn’t true, necessary, helpful and compassionate.
+Help yourself by always remembering to Shut the F*@k Up if you’re talking to law enforcement, or even when talking to others, and the communication isn’t true, necessary, helpful and compassionate.

 Can you Shut the F*@k Up with law enforcement or others?